Liceo de Cagayan University: College of Nursing

 The College of Nursing of Liceo de Cagayan University is committed to produce well-trained nurses who can exercise pleasant attitudes and practice their acquired knowledge and skills with great care for the promotion of health and prevention of diseases.

-The college constantly meets the health needs of the people both locally and globally through a comprehensive health care with the noble caring role, evidence-based practice and social significant responsibilities pertaining to legal, ethico-moral aspects.
+The college constantly meets the health needs of the people both locally and globally through a comprehensive health care with the caring role, evidence-based practice and social significant responsibilities pertaining to legal, ethico-moral aspects.